trywilco/wilco-docs/docs/building-your-quest/conditions/is-user-message-text-ready-to-continue.md

 # is_user_message_text_ready_to_continue

-Category: Chat
-Description: Check if user answered both with message that means they are ready to continue
-Type: Condition

 ## Description

 **Type**: Condition

 In some cases the bots just want confirmation from the user that they are ready to continue.
-This condition verifies that text mean “ready”.
+This condition verifies that the text means “ready”.
 Examples for relevant keywords are:

 - ready
 - done